PowerShell Library for HPE Compute Ops Management

 Requirements

+The module requires PowerShell 7.0 or later and an HPE GreenLake account.
 For detailed system requirements and prerequisites, please refer to the README.md file in the GitHub repository.

 Installation